 - Make a strong entrance.
 Enter, move to your spot, stand (or sit) there, then begin.
 People will be primed to pay attention.

-- Use the 2 public circles of energy.
-First circle is an intimate or private use of energy, as you're emitting only enough for yourself.
-Second circle is interpersonal energy.
-Here, you put out enough energy to encompass your conversation with another person.
-This energy level is appropriate for, say, speaking with someone before or after a meeting or at a conference.
+- Use the two public circles of energy.
+A helpful visualization is the three circles of intimacy in terms of interpesonal or public speaking.
+First circle is the intimate or private space.
+Second circle is interpersonal.
 Third circle is the most public of the three.
-You're already familiar with the fact that you need to create more energy to fill a larger space like a hotel conference room or an auditorium.
-Start to pay attention to the level of energy you're using when you speak to others.
-Then consciously use the two "public" circles described here in terms of the size of your gestures, your vocal volume, and how much space you take up when you speak.
-It's an essential, if often unconscious, use of body language.
+Start to pay attention to the level of energy you're using when you speak to others, as well as the space you're speaking in.
+Adjust your output of energy, in terms of the size of your gestures, vocal volume, and how much space you take up when you speak.
+Doing so is an essential if often unconscious use of body language.

 - Move with purpose.
-Use your space productively when you speak.
+Use your space productively when you speak!
 Move to a different spot for each of your main points.
 Approach a questioner or your PowerPoint screen.
-If speaking of a timeline or chronology, move from viewers’ left to their right.
-Speakers who move with purpose not only make what they're saying easier to receive and retain, but they also get a big leg up on engaging their audience.
+Make the effort to get closer to your audience instead of staying stuck behind a lectern.
+Speakers who move with purpose not only make what they're saying easier to receive and retain, but they also get a big boost in terms of engaging their audience.

-4. Speak with Power.
-An essential element of effective body language is strong vocal dynamics.
+An essential element of effective public speaking is strong vocal dynamics (since "verbal" which deals with content, is not "vocal" which is how you speak about the material).
 And that begins with proper breathing.
 Breathing is not only the source of life.
-It’s also the basis of effective body language in terms of its vocal manifestation.
-Stability, energy, and strength all start with effortless and sustained breath.
-Click here for 4 ways to achieve vocal power.
+It’s also the basis of effective physical expression in terms of vocal output.
+Stability, energy, and strength all start with sustained breath.
+Click here for 4 ways to achieve more vocal power as a speaker.

-The truly reliable way to achieve vocal power is to use your breath to support the sound you create and to project it effectively.
-So practice some breathing exercises: Place your hand around 9" from your mouth and touch it with your breath.
-Now gradually increase the distance—6 feet away, across the room, filling the whole room, and finally choosing a point out the window and speaking "to" that point.
-In other words, you're increasing the amount of breath you're producing and using it to energize your voice without putting strain on your throat.
-That's the method of producing a strong, sustained, healthy voice.
+The truly reliable way to achieve vocal power is to use your breath to support and project your sound.
+So practice some breathing exercises: Place your hand around 9 inches from your mouth and "touch it" with your breath.
+Now speak to cover that distance, gradually increasing it—6 feet away; across the room; and finally to a point outside the window.
+Make sure that as you increase the amount of breath you're using and projecting your voice, that you do it from your diaphragm or belly area, avoiding creating a harsh sound from your throat.
+That's the way to produce a strong, sustained sound.
+Here are some more techniques for developing a warmer and more pleasant voice.

-The other way to avoid appearing nervous when you speak is to tell yourself you're going to broadcast confidence instead.
-It may be difficult at first to envision doing this, but you can do it; and with practice, you'll get better at it.
-Take a strong stance, move with purpose, and make your gestures clean and strong (and don't use too many of them).
+Assume a strong stance, move with purpose, and make your gestures clean and strong (and don't use too many of them).
 Remember: when you appear confident, the audience will have confidence in you in turn.
-And you yourself will feel a greater level of confidence.
-How's that for understanding why body language matters when you speak?
+And you yourself will feel a greater level of self-assurance.

 Key takeaways from this blog: